-Dividend-paying share class, with a minimum initial subscription amount of one hundred thousand (100,000) SEK, traded in SEK.
+Dividend-paying share class, traded in SEK with a minimum initial subscription amount of one 100.000 SEK.

 Share class C SEK

 Accumulating (non-dividend-paying) share class, traded in SEK and with special conditions for distribution.
 The fund does not pay dividends, all income is reinvested.
 No distribution fee or refund of part of the management fee to the investor is paid by the fund company.